 You do not need to enter anything yourself, Ms. Pipkins will do this.

 We will provide you with your numeric rating and any comments when you receive your final clerkship evaluation and grade.
 Usually this feedback is very positive but sometimes it can alert you to certain practices or styles that are not as effective as you might think.
-This type of feedback is rather unique and I make sure to include it in the comments I provide to Dr. Duff for inclusion in your Dean’s letter.
+This type of feedback is rather unique so we make sure to include it in the comments provided to the Dean of Student Affairs for inclusion in your MSPE letter.
 It is pretty powerful to say that actual patients evaluated your interpersonal skills and rated you as outstanding.
-If you receive 8 or more positive patient evaluations, this will bump up your competency rating in patient communication.
+If you receive 8 or more positive patient evaluations, this will be factored into your patient communication competency evalution.